nswdpc/silverstripe-authentication-boilerplate/docs/en/001_index.md

 ### Validation

-Sets the ```PasswordValidator``` configuration based on [NIST Special Publication 800-63B / 5.1.1.1 Memorized Secret Authenticators](https://pages.nist.gov/800-63-3/sp800-63b.html#5111-memorized-secret-authenticators)
+The module provides a ```PasswordValidator``` using [NIST Special Publication 800-63B / 5.1.1.1 Memorized Secret Authenticators](https://pages.nist.gov/800-63-3/sp800-63b.html#5111-memorized-secret-authenticators)

 + The subscriber can choose a memorised secret of 8 characters minimum length
 + No other complexity requirements are imposed
++ No historical count of password use is imposed
 + No password hints are required

 ### Verification